Open-Email/MailHTTPS-Protocol/README.md

 ## Signing

 Encryption alone ensures that only the intended readers can decrypt a message, but it does not guarantee that the message truly comes from the claimed author.
-To address this, every Mail/HTTPS message - private or broadcast - must include a signature generated by the author’s private signing key.
-Readers validate this signature using the corresponding public signing key found in the author’s profile.
+To address this, every Mail/HTTPS message - private or broadcast - must include a signature generated by the author's private signing key.
+Readers validate this signature using the corresponding public signing key found in the author's profile.

 Valid signature confirms that the message genuinely originates from the stated author and has not been altered in transit.

 ## Keys Rotation

 Encryption and signing key pairs are not meant to be permanent and are periodically rotated (replaced by new pairs).
-During rotation, the old public signing key remains accessible in the user’s profile alongside the new key, ensuring that any still-pending messages can be properly authenticated.
+During rotation, the old public signing key remains accessible in the user's profile alongside the new key, ensuring that any still-pending messages can be properly authenticated.
 The old encryption key on the other hand does not need to stay public once rotation is complete.

-Rotation is initiated by the user’s email clients (with explicit user confirmation) and is automatically synchronized across authenticated devices, maintaining security without disrupting ongoing communications.Valid signature confirms that the message genuinely originates from the stated author and has not been altered in transit.
+Rotation is initiated by the user's email clients (with explicit user confirmation) and is automatically synchronized across authenticated devices, maintaining security without disrupting ongoing communications.Valid signature confirms that the message genuinely originates from the stated author and has not been altered in transit.

 ## Authentication